DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art at the time of the invention to retrieve data from medical pumps as in Moberg in the information management system of Wang to centralize data retrieved from various medical data sources.

 However, Wang and Moberg do not explicitly teach wherein said monitoring server translates communication between said monitoring client and the plurality of databases during a patient treatment utilizing said middleware.
-Tran discloses wherein said monitoring server translates communication between said monitoring client and the plurality of databases during a patient treatment utilizing said middleware (Tran abstract and column 1 lines 49-67 and column 2 lines 48-67) and the monitoring client configured for, during a treatment, analyzing whether an order for a treatment is safe (Tran column 6 lines 29-37 see performing a drug interaction analysis on the prescription (order)) and if not, preventing the treatment (Tran column 7 lines 1-42 see the system minimizes the danger from…drug interactions).
+Tran discloses wherein said monitoring server translates communication between said monitoring client and the plurality of databases during administering treatment to a patient utilizing said middleware and (Tran abstract and column 1 lines 49-67 and column 2 lines 48-67 examiner notes that the broadest reasonable interpretation of the term “administering a treatment” encompasses actively monitoring a patient to manage a health condition) and analyzing whether an order for a treatment is safe (Tran column 6 lines 29-37 see performing a drug interaction analysis on the prescription (order)).

-It would have been obvious if one of ordinary skill in the art at the time of the effective filing of the invention by applicant to translate communications during treatment as in Tran in the system of Wang and Moberg to improve communications and improve monitoring capabilities.
+It would have been obvious to one of ordinary skill in the art at the time of the invention to translate communications during treatment as in Tran in the system of Wang and Moberg to improve communications and improve monitoring capabilities.

 As to claim 2, see the discussion of claim 1, additionally, Wang discloses the system wherein said monitoring server is adapted to format data from the plurality of databases to download the formatted data into the monitoring client (Wang [0014] and [0051]).